whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 ### Healthy Nations Show How High our Standards Can Be

 _Integrity:_ In every legal system around the world, people are required to testify under oath, and they are threatened with severe punishment for lying.
-The assumption is that participants might lie if they weren't threatened with severe punishment.
+The assumption is that participants might lie if they weren't scared.

 In contrast, integrity was so pervasive among the traditional Apache that they did not compel anyone to take an oath because, according to Geronimo, "it is not believed that they will give false testimony in a matter relating to their own people."[xxx-geronimo autobio|Unwritten Laws of the Apaches]